Giov3ss/Devs-Connect/README.md

 ### Site Structure

-Dev's Connect is a 4-section and 2-page website.
+Dev's Connect is a 4-section and 2-page website and 404 page.
 The home page is the default loading page and the other sections are accessible from the navigation menu on the right side of the page.

 ### Wireframes